 When you use the host-agent (in-band) management method, you manage the storage subsystems through the fibre-channel I/O path to the host.
 The management information can be processed by the host or passed to the storage management station through the network connection.
-Figure 2 shows the host-agent (in-band) management method.
+Figure 2 on page 6 shows the host-agent (in-band) management method.